Sustainable living

 Plastic bottles, trays and containers

-Plastics are sorted into types with optical sorting machines.
-Bottles made from PET and HDPE plastic, like water and milk bottles, are processed onsite at Smithfield.
-These plastics are shredded, washed, sterilised and turned into plastic pellets.
-These pellets are sent to Albury, where they are injected into moulds and compressed air shapes them into new bottles.
+Plastics are sorted into 6 types using optical sorting machines.
+These plastics are shredded, washed, sterilised and turned into plastic pellets which are moulded into new products.

 Pro recycling tip: Leave lids and labels on your plastic bottles.
 That way they won’t get lost or jam the recycling machinery.